 Best Contemporary Stratocaster Models

-This group of Stratocaster guitars is the culmination of all the factors we've discussed above, aimed at players who love the Strat tradition and want a fine instrument that takes advantage of all the tweaks and design advances Fender has developed over the years.
+This group of These Stratocaster guitars are the culmination of all the factors we've discussed above.
+They are aimed at players who love the Stratocaster tradition, yet who also and want a fine instrument with all the tweaks and design advances Fender has developed over the years.

 Pictured: Fender American Ultra II HSS Stratocaster in Sinister Red